NIVANorge/Mobius/README.md

 On Linux you should be able to get g++ using the command `sudo apt install g++` or something similar (maybe depending on the Linux distribution).

-(Note: we would normally have recommended the TDM-gcc distribution of MingW, as that allows you to use multithreading and openmp in C++ code, but unfortunately there is a bug in this (last checked 2019-02-05) so that Windows 10 is unable to load .dll's compiled with it)

 ### Compiling

 #### Windows